strmprivacy/docs/docs/02-concepts/01-data-processing/05-policies.md

 ## The default policy

-Currently, since organizations on StrmPrivacy don't really have policies yet, we have the following default policy in the PRIvacy MEtadata server
+Currently, since organizations on STRM Privacy don't really have policies yet, we have the following default policy.

 **policy** with **no name** and **no id**.
 This happens when you don't fill in a policy in a stream or a batch-job.
 In that case the policy server will provide the `no-name` policy with a retention of 7 years [^3].
 You would see this in the exported